 SSL at Braze

-A secure socket layer (SSL) encrypts a URL with HTTPS, instead of the less secure HTTP.
-HTTPS in a URL indicates that a valid and trusted SSL or TLS certificate exists, and that the website is safe to visit and isn’t a source of dangerous malware.
+A secure socket layer (SSL) encrypts a URL with HTTPS instead of HTTP.
+HTTPS indicates that a valid and trusted SSL or TLS certificate exists and that the website is safe to visit.

 Why is SSL important?

-While most domains do not require SSL, Braze strongly recommends using SSL for these key reasons.
+Most domains do not require SSL, but Braze strongly recommends using SSL for these reasons.

 Securing your website and links with SSL is a common practice even for companies that don’t deal directly with sensitive customer information.
 Users are more trusting of links that are secured with SSL, and the additional layer of authentication helps protect your data.